Posted By: Susan Rooke

 Now he’s moved on to more subtle manipulation.

-A couple of mornings ago I had an 11:30 appointment in Austin.
-Because most destinations in the city are an hour or more away, I planned to leave the house by 10 a.m. to make the appointment with a bit of breathing room to spare, just in case. (“Just in case.”
+A couple of mornings ago I had an 11:30 appointment in the city.
+Because most destinations there are an hour or more away, I planned to leave the house by 10 a.m. to make the appointment with a bit of breathing room to spare, just in case. (“Just in case.”
 The anxious person has, for each occasion, a minimum of three scenarios that “Just in case” can cover.)

 I noted the wall clock on my way out the front door.
 10 a.m. precisely.
 I walked from the farmhouse to the driveway, slid behind Casper’s wheel and fired him up.
 His dashboard clock read 11 a.m.
 Panic and anxiety (mine) ensued.